+Introduction & Background:

+Zoning: R-1

-Water System: Private Water
+Water System: Public Water

 Sewer System: Private on-site and off-site

 Subject to 100 year flood: No special flood hazard area within the development.

+General Information:

-General Information: The subdivision process is a four (4) step process: Concept Plan, First Plat, Construction Plan, and Final Plat.
+The subdivision process is a four (4) step process: Concept Plan, First Plat, Construction

+Plan, and Final Plat.
+The applicant has completed the community meeting and the

+Plan, and Final Plat.
 The applicant has completed the community meeting and the Concept Plan review.
 The minimum lot size requirement for the project is 1.5 acres of useable area.
 The Planning Board has two (2) meetings in which to act on the proposal.